Brahmin95/LegacyComLogger/Docs/wiki.md

         }
         catch (Exception ex)
         {
-            // If an APM transaction is active, this error log will be automatically
+            // If this code is running inside a LogManager.Tracer.Trace scope,
-            // correlated with it.
+            // this error log will be automatically correlated with it.
-            logger.Error(ex, "An error occurred while handling inventory.");
+            _log.Error(ex, "An error occurred while handling inventory.");
         }
     }
 }